How to Control Anger: A Simple Guide for Daily Life

 Conclusion

-Taking control of your anger is not about making sure you never feel mad again; it is about learning to respond with intention.
-As Ms Mondal reminds us, your anger does not define you.
-It is a manageable emotion, and with practice, anyone can improve how they express themselves.
+Taking control of your anger isn’t about never getting mad again—it’s about learning to respond with intention.
+As Ms. Mondal reminds us, your anger doesn’t define who you are.
+It’s just an emotion, and with a little practice, anyone can change how they express it.

 Frequently Asked Questions